Manufacturing Process Consulting

 - Knowledge Retention

-One of the major challenges faced by large scale production units is constant entry and exit of new and old employees respectively.
+- One of the major challenges faced by large scale production units is the constant entry and exit of new and old employees respectively.
 This makes it more crucial to retain and document existing knowledge regarding specialized processes, machinery, installation etc. By writing a manufacturing SOP, it becomes easier to retain knowledge.
 By drafting clear instructions within a factory SOP, it becomes less likely to lose important information and knowledge when someone leaves the factory.
 In addition to this, a factory Sop can also be used to train new employees and onboard them reducing any delay in the business.

 - Better and Reliable Inventory Management